TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/venv.rst

   Successfully installed requests-2.7.0

-``pip uninstall`` followed by one or more package names will remove the packages from the virtual environment.
+``pip uninstall`` followed by one or more package names will remove the packages kutoka the virtual environment.

 ``pip show`` will display information about a particular package: